 It’s not recommended to try bottle feeding or even to use a dummy while your breastmilk supply is being established because it can cause nipple/teat confusion for your baby.
 But if you’ve been aching for your partner to take over a feed, once you pass the six week mark (and everything suggests your supply is abundant, the baby is growing well, etc.), then you can consider swapping out a feed here and there with a bottle of expressed milk or formula.
 Don’t do this too often at first, and keep in mind that you may end up with leaky boobs if you start skipping a regular night feed.
 Because your supply is established, you can experiment to see what works for you.

-In those early days, feeling doubtful about your milk supply and whether you enjoy breastfeeding your baby can be stressful, and it’s no surprise that some women prefer the peace of mind bottle-feeding can bring.
-However, if you get the support you need to hang in there until the six-week mark, chances are your confidence will end up sky-high – another great thing about getting past that critical six-week mark.
+In those early days, feeling doubtful about your milk supply and whether you enjoy breastfeeding your baby can be stressful, and it’s no surprise that some women prefer the peace of mind bottle feeding can bring.
+However, if you get the support you need to hang in there until the six week mark, chances are your confidence will end up sky-high.

 Need some more feeding advice?
 Our Parent School lactation experts can help.
 Click to find out more or book a one-on-one session.